StevenTammen/chrya.com/pages/links.md

 - Lexicons: Thayer's (Greek), Brown-Driver-Briggs (Hebrew), and Strong's Dictionary (Greek and Hebrew).
 In both programs, these will be accessible to English-speakers through Strong's numbers.
 - Verse-by-verse helps: Bob Utley's Study Guide Commentary Series (available for e-Sword [here](http://www.biblesupport.com/e-sword-downloads/file/9087-utley-bob-you-can-understand-the-bible-study-guide-commentary-series-otnt-23-vols/) and theWord [here](http://www.wordmodules.com/the-word-modules/file/735-utley-bob-you-can-understand-the-bible-study-guide-commentary-series-otnt-23-vols/)).

 Learning how to use these programs is worth it for the speed of cross-referencing alone.
-I do not think that a layman needs anything more than what I have listed above, since they should be getting their teaching from a good teaching ministry, not commentaries.
+I do not think that most people need anything more than what I have listed above, since non-teachers should be getting their teaching from a good teaching ministry, not commentaries.

 ### [Logos](https://www.logos.com/), [BibleWorks](https://bibleworks.com/), and [Accordance](https://www.accordancebible.com/)